 I’m at a familiar crossroads.
 I was here almost 10 years ago.
 However, this time there really isn’t a struggle between falling back on what’s easiest, it’s just I’m a little stiff for the stretch.
 See the difference between 10 years ago and now is quite obviously time.
 I don’t have time to waste, to ponder, to regret.
 I just have to go for it, I just need to stretch my faith!

-I often wonder what would have become of me if I did accept the job, eventhough it was simply a foot in the door type of offer.
+I often wonder what would have become of me if I did accept the job, even though it was simply a foot in the door type of offer.
 See I was no classically trained educator.
 I came from the business sector, which was why I was able to get an interview in the first place.
-I always wondered who’s attention I would have garnered, who’s interest I would have piqued, where would I be now if only I would have said yes.
+I always wondered who’s attention I would have garnered, who’s interested I would have piqued, where would I be now if only I would have said yes.

 P.S.
 The cover photo is from exactly two years ago when we had to make a difficult decision as a couple.
 At the time the decision wasn’t favorable.
 It looked like this Peach would never make it to the District.
 However, we both know how that turned out!
 I knew what God told me and I was not about to doubt Him.
 See, sometimes you have to make a decision and sometimes you just have to have faith.
 Know the difference!